Embedded intelligence: UK government perspective and industry need

 The report identified the need for National Competencies, including “Intelligent systems and embedded electronics”.
 Additionally through the “Electronics, Photonics and Electrical Systems: Key technology area 2008-2011” report, the TSB are promoting Embedded Systems as a technology that the UK has the high capability and high market potential.

-Within Europe, there is significant investment being made through the ENIAC, Artemis, and EPoSS programs that are set to continue into Horizon 2020 and will see close to €5Billion invested over 7 years.
+Within Europe, there is also significant investment being made through the ENIAC, Artemis and EPoSS programs that are set to continue to Horizon 2020 and will see close to €5 billion invested over 7 years.
 The recent Strategic Research Agenda in Smart Systems Integration of the European Technology Platform EPoSS also identified Embedded Intelligence as the key enabler in the design and manufacturing of complex products and services.

+Even though what is said above may be factual, but do note that, those needs are different across the world and not may be always compatible with implementing the Embedded Intelligence.

 Predicted revenue

 While it is relatively immature as a technology, the Internet of Things is likely to see the number of connected objects reach 50 billion by 2020.
 The integration of embedded processors with sensors, intelligence, wireless connectivity and other components with high level operating systems, middle-ware and system integration services is regarded as a new breed of electronics by Intel.
 They predict that over the next 10 years “IT devices for industries including medical, manufacturing, transportation, retail, communication, consumer electronics and energy will take a development direction that makes intelligent designs become a part of all of our lifestyles”.
 Accordingly, they forecast a significant growth for embedded systems (CAGR of 18% from 2011 to 2016).
 Data also reported by IDC forecasts the worldwide value of the embedded systems market to be worth €1.5 trillion in revenue by 2015 with the automotive, industrial, communications and healthcare sectors.